 Claims against hairdressers can range from accidents in the salon, to blistering of the skin due to an allergic reaction or even loss of hair!
-Here are some of the most common insurance claims that are made against Hairdressers.
+Here are some of the most common insurance that are made against Hairdressers insurance.

 Unfortunately, injuries can be caused quite easily and an example of one of the ways that this can happen is that a client might get burnt by straighteners.

 Straighteners can reach a temperature of 185 degrees Celsius within about 6 seconds and so every care needs to be taken around safety to avoid a client or colleague getting burnt.

 With the use of scissors in a hairdressers, comes the obvious risk of a client getting cut or grazed in the case of razors.
 All it takes is a hairdresser to not handle the scissors safely and an accident becomes a very real possibility.

 Our skin is very fragile and so hairdressers should always ensure that the proper patch tests are carried out before a treatment is applied to a client’s skin or scalp.